It was clear that Feinstein says, I've been here all these years to Ted Cruz.

 Fewer viewers than the Daily Show.

-And his is his point is that that you've got to be very careful in assessing what really is popular and what really isn't, and how things that aren't popular are kept on the air by virtue of buzz or bias or what have you.
+And his point is that you've got to be very careful in assessing what really is popular and what really isn't, and how things that aren't popular are kept on the air by virtue of buzz or bias or what have you.

 And his point was that it's because women are making programming decisions on emotional basis.